Zhangjiyin2000/gold-price-calculator/README.md

 You can then share the frontend URL directly.

+So in this project, I choose Option A to deploy online.

 ### Option B: Frontend on Vercel, backend on Render

 Recommended setup if you want the easiest frontend sharing flow: